luisSilvaEs/wordpress-sample-theme-and-plugins/README.md

     2. Use any user, any password and any email you want ![Image](screen-register.png "icon")
     3. The registration was done successfully ![Image](screen-success.png "icon")
     4. Use the user and password defined in step 2 ![Image](screen-login.png "icon")

+## Basic docker commands
+NOTE if there are more than one development environment running, the following commands will affect all exiting environments
+- Start environment ` docker-compose up `
+- Shut down environment ` docker-compose down `
+- You can always use Ctrl C to stop the process though The following commands can be used when switching among branches to apply cleaner changes but warning, the inconvenient is that images and documents uploaded in the environment will disappear
+- Clean volumes ` docker volume prune `
+- Clean containers ` docker container prune `
+- See more instructions ` docker-compose h `

 ## This repo contains: